We can...

 I believe that every teacher in the system who is teaching in a classroom should have control, (supervised by the principal), of a healthy yearly budget based on the number of students they teach.

-Within the capital budget are one time items that are generally expensive, but once purchased will be used in the classroom for a long period of time.
+Within the capital budget are one time items that are generally expensive, but once purchased will be used in the classroom for an extended period of time.

 Within the consumable budget are things used by the teacher or students that must be replaced in a timely manner because they wear out or are used up.
 Examples are glue, tape, and pencils.